ISISComputingGroup/ibex_developers_manual/Retrospective-Notes-2019.11.06.md

+# How to handle non-critical but serious bugs

+e.g. IOC is updated to fix bug.
+We know it could be used on other instruments but isn't being used now.
+What do we do?

+The procedure we decided on is documented [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Modifying-Code-on-an-instrument)

 # Stop doing 0 point tickets

 0-point tickets are skewing the analysis of our capacity to get work done in the sprint.